Can I Use Apple Cider Vinegar to Clean My Keurig?

 6. Now, run a water cycle.
 Fill your Keurig with water and start a complete cycle.
 Let the water cool for a few minutes, then run it again.
 Removing the vinegar smell altogether may take around 2 to 3 cycles.

-7. Wash the carafe and filter with hot soapy water.
-This way, the stains on the surfaces will be cleaned easily.
+7. Wash the carafe and filter with hot, soapy water.
+This way, the stains on the surfaces can be cleaned easily.

 8. Reassemble your Keurig by putting all the parts together that you removed earlier.
 You can now start brewing a tasty coffee once again.